Well image

 IMPACT

-We are currently working with researchers at The University of Exeter and are being supported by Health Innovation South West.
+We are currently working with researchers at The University of Exeter including

 'The daily digital practice as a form of self-care: Using photography for everyday well-being'